A Semi-Analytic Algorithm for Constructing Lower Dimensional Elliptic Tori in Planetary Systems: Introduction

-The present paper is organized as follows.
-The search for elliptic tori is applied just to a model not far from the SJSU {\sl planar} system (let us recall that the real orbits of the planets of our Solar System {\sl are not} lying on lower dimensional tori).
-Therefore, sect.~\ref{sec:2D_plan_Ham} is devoted to the introduction of our Hamiltonian model and to the description of its expansion in canonical coordinates.
+The paper is devoted to the construction of elliptic tori for a model not far from the Sun--Jupiter--Saturn--Uranus (SJSU) {\it planar\/} system (let us recall that the real orbits of the planets of our Solar System {\it are presumably not\/} lying on lower dimensional tori).
+By the way, we think that with some minor modifications our procedure should adapt also to the more general spatial case, after having performed the reduction of the angular momentum, which is not considered here in order to shorten the description of all the preliminary expansions (for an introduction to some methods performing both the partial and the total reduction, see~\cite{Deprit-1983}, \cite{Mal-Rob-Las-02} and~\cite{Pinzari-tesi}).
+The contents are organized as follows.

+Sect.~\ref{sec:2D_plan_Ham} is devoted to the introduction of our Hamiltonian model and to a schematic description of its expansion in canonical coordinates.
 This will allow us to write down the form of the Hamiltonian to which our approach can be applied.
-By the way, we think that with some minor modifications our procedure should adapt also to the more general spatial case, after having performed the reduction of the angular momentum, which is not considered here in order to shorten the description of all the preliminary expansions (for an introduction to some methods performing both the partial and the total reduction, see~\cite{Deprit-1983}, \cite{Mal-Rob-Las-02} and~\cite{Pinzari-tesi}).

 Our algorithm constructing a normal form for elliptic tori is presented in a purely formal way in sect.~\ref{sec:form_alg}.
-Let us recall that our procedure is mainly a reformulation of the classical Kolmogorov's normalization algorithm, that is modified in a suitable way for our purposes.
-The theoretical background necessary to understand when our algorithm can converge is informally discussed in subsect.~\ref{sbs:remarks_theory} and it will be fully detailed in a future work (see~\cite{Gio-Loc-San-2011}).
+In subsect.~\ref{sbs:remarks_theory} we briefly introduce the theoretical background necessary to investigate the convergence.
+We plan to give all details about convergence in a future work (see~\cite{Gio-Loc-San-2011}).

-Sect.~\ref{sec:num_tests} is devoted to explain an application which is also a test of our procedure.
-First, in subsects.~\ref{sbs:comp_algebra}--\ref{sbs:expl_calc} we describe the way to implement our algorithm, by using an algebraic manipulator on a computer so to produce both the normal form and the semi-analytic integration of the motion on an invariant elliptic torus.
-The Fourier spectrum of the motions on elliptic tori is strongly characteristic: just the mean-motion frequencies and their linear combinations can show up.
-This simple remark allows us to check the accuracy of our results by using frequency analysis, as it will be described in sect.~\ref{sbs:val_freq_anal}.
+Sect.~\ref{sec:num_tests} is devoted to an application which we also use as a test of our procedure.
+First, in subsects.~\ref{sbs:comp_algebra}--\ref{sbs:expl_calc} we describe the implementation of our algorithm, by using an algebraic manipulator on a computer so to produce both the normal form and the semi-analytic integration of the motion on an invariant elliptic torus.
+Then in sect.~\ref{sbs:val_freq_anal} we check the accuracy of our construction by using frequency analysis.
+This is based on the fact that the Fourier spectrum of the motions on elliptic tori is strongly characteristic, because only the mean-motion frequencies and their linear combinations can show up.

-\section{Classical expansion of the planar planetary Hamiltonian}
+\section{Classical Expansion of the Planar Planetary Hamiltonian}